 Where a party other than the Company installs the Goods, the Company shall not accept any responsibility for loss or damage arising from the installation process.

 - Where Goods are described with being compliant with particular standards, the Company does not represent that those Goods have been tested and certified as being compliant unless they are expressly stated to have been tested and certified.

 - If a Purchaser requires Goods to be tested against a particular standard and certified, then this will incur additional costs.
 The Purchaser must inform the Company of any testing or certification requirements before purchasing the Goods.

 13. Patents, Permits & Licences

-- Where the Purchaser orders Goods to be custom made, the Company shall not accept responsibility for any patent infringement or claims for the payment of royalties for Goods produced to the design or specifications of the Purchaser.
+Where the Purchaser orders Goods to be custom made to plans or designs provided by the Purchaser, the Company shall not be liable to the Purchaser for any patent or design infringement or claims for the payment of royalties for Goods produced to the design or specifications of the Purchaser.

-- Goods are produced for the Purchaser with the understanding that the Purchaser has obtained all necessary permits and/or licences.
+Goods are produced for the Purchaser with the understanding that the Purchaser has made its own enquiries as to third party intellectual property rights and has obtained all necessary permits and/or licences.

 14. Returns and Credits